Mukul1127/Minecraft-Java-Flags/README.md

 ```

 > [!NOTE]
-> Java 21 removed support for the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag.
+> 1. Java 21 removed support for the `G1ConcRefinementServiceIntervalMillis` flag and the `-XX:G1ConcRSHotCardLimit=16` flag.
 Remove them if you want.
+>
+> 2. `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency/dureation of your young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
+Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier (at the cost of higher memory usage).

 <br/>